gbih/Kubernetes-study-notes/chp13-pod-security-policies/set1324-add-settime-capability/README.md

+# 13.2.4 Adding individual kernel capabilities to a container

+### Notes

 Adding individual kernel capabilities to a container

 In the previous section, you saw one way of giving a container unlimited power.
 In the old days, traditional UNIX implementations only distinguished between privileged and unprivileged processes, but for many years, Linux has supported a much more fine-grained permission system through kernel capabilities.